andrewmorrissette/Curatorial_Practices_Angular/README.md

 Code runs via Angular/ Bootstrap using WordPress REST API.
 A specific interface was created for curators to use at the museum within Wordpress.
 Afterwards the application would pull data from Wordpress and display it.

 [Example](https://culturalnexus.msu.edu/curatorial/#/)

+All Code is Subject to copyright at Michigan State University.
+Do not Duplicate or Redistribute without further contacting Brian Kirschensteiner at the Eli and Edythe Broad Art Museum.